Start My Answer

 Can Oliphant Financial, LLC sue me or garnish my wages?

-It is illegal for Oliphant Financial, LLC to threaten to sue you or garnish your wages if you do not pay the debt.
+It is illegal for Oliphant Financial, LLC to threaten to sue you or garnish your wages if they do not plan to do so.
 Even though it goes against the FDCPA to make such threats, Oliphant Financial can still sue you if they actually have proof that you owe the debt that they purchased.
 They likely wouldn't sue you for a debt you may not owe, or they can't validate.

 However, it's not unknown for companies to summon debtors to court and garnish wages using a default judgment.
 You'll need to protect yourself if you receive notice from Oliphant that they intend to sue you.